JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/KalebIrwin-Power-signoff.md

    b.
 ESP8266 maximum power draw is 0.561 W taken from 170 mA maximum required current at 3.3 V operation [2] Typical power draw for ESP8266 is 0.231 W taken from 3.3 V 70 mA typical operation [3]

    c.
 225 mW for three high current draw sensors simultaneously
 2. Power the Ardunio Mega with 7-12 V 160 mA on the Vin pin or 5±0.25 V 200mA from the USB 2.0 standard through the USB 2.0 input on the board [4][5]
 3. **Provide 5 V and 3 V for sensor interface

 Additional constraint on system for AC operation

- 4. Function on 120 V 60 Hz AC mains input
+ 4. Function on 120 V 60 Hz AC mains input and must have UL certification

 Additional constraints on system for battery operation